iliTheFallen/flatOmniLib/README.md

 <p>
 In the Main.cpp file, there you should see two parameters were passed to the method "unwrap".
 <ul>
-<li>If the first parameter is an empty string; then it is user's responsibility to save the file using the C pointer returned by this method.</li>
+<li>If the first parameter is an empty string; then it is user's responsibility to save the file using the C++ pointer returned by this method.</li>
 <li>Second parameter is a boolean value.
-Since there might be some distortions due to unwrapping; you should tell the API whether it should run a smoothing filter on the resulting image or not (smoothing is run on the GPU as well).</li>
+Since there might be some visual distortions due to the unwrapping; you should tell the API whether it should run a smoothing filter on the resulting image or not (smoothing is run on the GPU as well).</li>
 </ul>
 </p>

 <h2>Notes</h2>
 <p>
 <ul>
  <li>Keep in mind that a Tesla card was used during the test phase for it eliminates the overhead brought by display drivers like WDDM.
-This is valid for Windows Platforms only in the case you run H-TLD on Windows Vista and beyond.
+This is valid for Windows Platforms only in the case you run "Unwrapping OmniDirectional Images" Library on Windows Vista and beyond.
 There might be some temporal solutions proposed on NVIDIA's web site to breach WDDM like drivers.</li>
- <li>Note that, CUDA Texture Objects made running multiple instances of the new API in separate threads possible.
-Now users may create several instances of the "OmniOperations" class for which they may unwrap different images from different resources in separate threads (such as via OpenMP) concurrently.</li>
+ <li>Note that, CUDA Texture Objects made running multiple instances of the new API in separate thread contexts possible.
+Now users may create several instances of the "OmniOperations" class so that they are able to unwrap different images from different resources(cameras) in separate threads (via OpenMP, for example) concurrently.</li>
  <li>As of yet, only CV_8UC1 (gra level), CV_8UC3 (bgr), and CV_8UC4 (bgra) image types are supported by the API.</li>
 </ul>
 </p>